First Year Course Selection Frequently Asked Questions

 I'm an incoming SDS student and I was wondering how choosing electives work.
 I'm only seeing two electives for first year.

 Most of your courses for the fall are chosen for you if you are in SDS.
-In the CAF, you only need to choose one elective course as your three SDS major courses are required and will be automatically added for you.
-You will need to add your Arts First course yourself in mid-July.
+During course selection, you only need to choose two elective course as your three SDS major courses are required and will be automatically added for you.

 Are the first year courses for SDS different if you're choosing it as Honours Arts or Honours Arts and Business prospective major rather than direct entry?
 I have seen two different lists for what classes you need first year for that program.